Everything But The Kitchen Sink Rice

 - 1 pound cleaned squid rinsed and sliced into 1/4" rings

 - 1 pound medium shrimp peeled, shells and tails reserved if making broth

-- 2 cups long or extra long white rice or jasmine rice
+- 2 cups Mahatma® Rice white rice or jasmine white rice

 - 5 cups seafood or fish broth homemade or store bought

 - 1 large fresh epazote sprig or 3 cilantro sprigs

 - 12 small to medium fresh clams scrubbed and rinsed

 - 12 small to medium fresh mussels scrubbed and rinsed